eventql/eventql/doc/deployment/cluster_adding_servers.md

 it doesn't create any additional network traffic or load on the servers).

-In general, having more servers in an EventQL cluster means you'll be able to more or less linearily store more data and execute queries faster.
+In general, having more servers in an EventQL cluster means you'll be able to more or less linearly store more data and execute queries faster.
 So adding more servers is always good.

 To add a new server, you must first choose a name for the server.
 This can be